 The thorough cleaning done before Chinese New Year goes beyond just regular household chores; it’s a ritual that shows a strong belief in purifying the home to invite positive energy.
 Every sweeping and disinfecting action isn’t just about cleanliness but also about creating a spiritual sanctuary.

 Additionally, it is customary at this time to pay respects to the deceased and clean and tend to their graves.
 Cleaning may be frowned upon during the celebration itself; it is done before Chinese New Year’s Eve.
 The tradition of cleaning before the celebration prepares for a new beginning, both physically and spiritually.
+If you’re curious about the best dates to clean your house and how to align your home with good fortune, check out our article on Chinese Auspicious Dates & Feng Shui Tips 2025 for more insights.

 3. Shopping for Festive Décor and Lucky Red Accessories